epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 The API is designed so as to allow the decision to which database shard to send each incoming request, to be taken as early as possible — simply by looking at the request's URL.
-For example, to this load balancing, the reference implementation uses a simple [API Reverse Proxy](https://github.com/swaptacular/swpt_apiproxy) HTTP server.
+For example, to do load balancing, our reference implementation uses a simple [API Reverse Proxy](https://github.com/swaptacular/swpt_apiproxy) HTTP server.